-To clear a Fail To Start shutdown, place the 0/Manual/Auto switch in the 0 position and press the Fault Acknowledge button.
-Before attempting to restart, wait two or more minutes for the starter motor to cool and then repeat the starting procedure.
+To clear a Fail To Start shutdown, place the 0/Manual/Auto switch in the 0 position and press the Fault

+Acknowledge button.
+Wait two or more minutes for the starter motor to cool and then repeat the starting procedure.
 If the engine does not run after a second attempt, refer to the Troubleshooting section.